 Infomedia 's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Infomedia 's is 1.0021.
-This would suggest that Infomedia 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Infomedia 's is 0.9475.
+This would suggest that Infomedia 's shares are less volatile than average (for this exchange).

 Infomedia Ltd, a technology company, develops and supplies electronic parts catalogues and service quoting software systems for the parts and service sectors of the automotive industry worldwide.
 The company offers parts solutions, including Microcat Live, an electronic parts catalog; Microcat PartsBridge for collision parts ordering; Microcat Market for mechanical parts ordering; Microcat CRM, an online CRM for wholesale parts; Microcat Messenger, an instant messaging tool; and Microcat EPC Origins.
 It also provides service solutions, such as Superservice Platform; Superservice Menus, a service quoting system; Superservice Triage, an electronic vehicle health check system; Superservice Connect, an online self-serve booking and quoting system; and Superservice Register, an online VIN-specific database.
 In addition, the company offers oil industry solutions comprising Netlube Data, a lubricant recommendation database; and Netlube CRM, a frontline sales transformation solution, as well as data management, performance insights, forecasting, customer experience, and dealer optimization services.
 Further, it provides information management and data analytics services to assist automakers and dealers.
 The company was founded in 1987 and is headquartered in Sydney, Australia.